JCentercreation/javiercarrilloblog.com/_posts/2022-07-17-SwiftMemoryLeaks.markdown

 published: true
 tags: coding
 ---
-> # Throught this post you will learn:
+> # Throughout this post you will learn:
 >
 > - **What a memory leak is**
 > - **How Swift's memory manager works**